Pettyman123/IOT-Project/README.md

 <li>Once the system is up and running, it will continuously collect data from the connected sensors.
 You can view the data in real-time and use it for various applications such as weather forecasting, environmental research, and more.</li>

 <h3>Contributing</h3>
 We welcome contributions to enhance the Weather Monitoring System.
-Feel free to fork the repository, make your changes, and submit a pull request.
+Feel free to fork the repository, make your changes, and submit a pull request.Have a nice day.

 <h3>License</h3>
 This project is licensed under the MIT License - see the LICENSE file for details.